smartsheet-platform/Smartsheet-Data-Tracker/README.md

 ##Configuration

-The Smartsheet Data Aggregator is configured by a series of JSON files: `app.json`, `mappings.json` and `sources.json`.
+The Smartsheet Data Tracker is configured by a series of JSON files: `app.json`, `mappings.json` and `sources.json`.

 ###app.json